-Students will be given an opportunity to create a carbon disclosure report and identify corporate risks and opportunities connected to climate change issues as well as calculate emissions of an organization and submit a Faux CDP Report.
+Students will be exposed to the business realities of the modern Sustainability function of an organization, the challenges companies face while trying to comply with carbon regulations as well as costs of having an "active corporate position" on this topic.
+Students will be given an opportunity to create a carbon disclosure report and identify corporate risks and opportunities connected to climate change issues as well as calculate EU ETS emissions of an organization via real-life simulation exercise.

-The purpose of this course is not only to deliver theoretical knowledge but also to facilitate the development of analytical and practical skills among students.
+The purpose of this course is mainly to facilitate the development of business practical skills among students.
 Therefore course lectures will be supported with varied seminar activities including class discussions, debates, quizzes and other exercises, comprehensive illustrations from modern business case studies etc.